On this page

 You can challenge a Universal Credit decision you think is wrong.

 This is called a ‘mandatory reconsideration’.
-Another staff member looks through and reconsiders your application.
+A different member of staff will reconsider your application.
 You must do this within four weeks of getting your decision.

-If you think the second decision is also wrong, you still may be able to appeal.
+If you think the outcome of the reconsideration is wrong, you might be able to appeal.
 You can get help from a benefits advice agency, such as Advice NI.